Join Our Team

 Questions, please contact: Camp Director, Megan, at megan@ymcaofbarrycounty.org

-Camp Senior Counselor
+Camp Senior Counselor (Ages 18+)

-Camp Rotating Staff
+Camp Rotating Staff (Ages 16-17)

-Rotating staff will consist of 16 & 17 years old who have completed a minimum of their junior year of high school and/or completed our Counselor in Training Program.
-Rotating staff will have the opportunity to choose two out of four job responsibilities which include: assisting in the kitchen, covering cabins while
+Rotating staff will consist of 16 & 17 year olds who have completed a minimum of their junior year of high school and/or completed our Counselor in Training program.
+Rotating staff will have the opportunity to choose two out of four job responsibilities, which include: assisting in the kitchen, covering cabins while senior counselors are taking their time off, teaching programmed activities, and being a co-counselor.
+If needed, we are able to offer half summer positions to allow young staff to attend band camps and sports try-outs.

 Under 18 Work Permits REQUIRED